BytesAndCoffee/tailauth/README.md

 ## How It Works

 The module intercepts each login attempt.
-If the client's IP falls within the Tailscale subnet (100.64.0.0/10), the user is authenticated automatically (no password needed) — assuming the ZNC user exists.
+If the client's IP falls within the Tailscale subnet (100.64.0.0/10), the user is authenticated automatically (as long as any non-empty password is provided) — assuming the ZNC user exists.

 All events are logged to:
 ```